uc-cdis/cdis-manifest/releases/2025/08/gen3-release-notes.md

 #### We've added generic IdP support in Fence.
 - For details, see the [new features](#new-features-2) section of the Fence release notes, below.
-  (Note that this means some previous configuration options have been deprecated and will eventually be removed.)
+  (Note that some previous configuration options have been deprecated and will _eventually_ be removed.)

 ## uc-cdis/audit-service